Homework

 Maths activities are set on Numbots weekly and these activities will always support the learning currently going on in class.

-Times Table Rock Stars is an online platform for Years 3 & 4.
+Times Table Rock Stars is an online platform to develop quick recall of times tables and division facts.

 Children compete in tournaments in a fun, engaging way that consolidates their multiplication knowledge and supports quick recall.